Wall Street : decline contained in view of tense interest rates, VIX up 7%.

 Wall Street: decline contained in view of tense interest rates, VIX up 7%.

-NB: no Nasdaq-100 gains above +2.5% (Paypal), but declines of -3% on Zscaler, -2.1% on Microchip and On Semiconductors, -2% on Tesla (which will further cut prices and reduce production rates in Germany).
+NB: no rise above +2.5% (Paypal) within the Nasdaq-100, but declines of -3% on Zscaler, -2.1% on Microchip and On Semiconductors, -2% on Tesla (which is going to cut prices further, and reduce production rates in Germany).

 The associated 'VIX' jumped +7% and broke through the 14.80 barrier, signalling the end of the 'complacent' climate.

 The consolidation was the result of bond yields continuing to rise, reaching a one-month high of 4.10% for ten-year yields.
-But the most significant movement - revealing a psychological shift - can be seen on the 2-year, which jumped +14pts to 4.36% on Wednesday (and 4.32% this evening).
+But the most significant movement - revealing a psychological shift - can be seen in the 2-year, which jumped +14pts to 4.36% on Wednesday (and 4.32% last night).

-The heaviness of the bond market was amplified by the stronger-than-expected retail sales figures for industrial activity in the US.

-The scenario of a rapid rate cut by the Fed (at the end of March) is receding: the consensus, which was over 77% before the weekend, was down to 63% according to the FedWatch barometer on Tuesday evening.

 It should fall below 50 with the series of 'stats' published at 2.30 pm.